byu-cpe/ecen520_student/ddr/ip/ip.md

   * Clock Period: 3333 (300 MHz)
   * Memory Part: `MT47H64M16HR-25E` (second from the bottom)
   * Width: 16
+  * Number of Bank Machines: 2 <!-- Change from default of 4 to 2.
+We don't need a complicated core. -->
   * Leave all other settings at the default value
   <!-- * Data Mask: selected
   * Nmber of Bank Machines (leave at default 4)
   * Ordering: leave at strict -->
+* "AXI Parameter"
+  * Leave all default settings <!-- Keep the data width at 128 for consistency with previous assignment -->
 * "Memory Options" (Memory Options C0 - DDR2 SDRAM)
   * Input Clock Period: 5000 ps (200 MHz)
   * RTT: 50 ohms